Skip to main content

 3

 In the text field, describe the scenario you want to create.
-Focus on the skill learners should practice and the situation they’ll face.For example: “I want to create a scenario where a manager practices delivering constructive feedback to an employee who tends to get defensive.”
+Focus on the skill learners should practice and the situation they’ll face.Example: “I want to create a scenario where a manager practices delivering constructive feedback to an employee who tends to get defensive.”

 The Creation Process